ThomasBaudeau/MorphoTools/README.md

 # Morphotools
 Morphotools is an online tool-box use for ancient documents manipulation.
 An inside help is available with the "?" on the top right of the window.
+You can create multiple project, import files and manipulate them with tools like Visugraph.

 ## How to start with Morphotools :
 To run Morphotools you only need a Web browser.
 If you want to have access to the functionality relating to the Data base (indexDB), you will need a local server.